 - take steps to contact the relevant ombudsman

 - ask if a panel of our elected members can consider your complaint

 - if you are a council tenant and your complaint is about us as your landlord, you can contact a designated person to help find a solution

-If your request for Member Panel is successful it is normally expected that the appeal will be held within one month of the date the appeal is granted.
+If your request for Member Panel is successful it is expected that the appeal date will be arranged within 1 month and the appeal will take place within 2 months. .
 You will be invited to state your case before the panel and can bring a friend or family member to support you.
 You do not have to come in person.

 You are usually given the outcome at the end of the meeting.